Hyperlexia

 El played with little else from age 1 up.

-You may be wondering, how can I be so sure El is hyperlexic without any professional evaluation?
+You may wonder, how can I be so sure El is hyperlexic without any professional evaluation?

-Because, by definition, hyperlexia is an ability to read way beyond what is typically expected of an age.
-Typically, children with hyperlexia can read at the age of three without any formal teaching.
-Some children display an intense fascination with letters and numbers, preferring to play with ABCs instead of other toys.
+Because, by definition, hyperlexia is the ability to read way beyond what is typically expected of an age.
+Typically, children with hyperlexia can read at three without any formal teaching.
+Some children are intensely fascinated with letters and numbers, preferring to play with ABCs instead of other toys.

 If you spend a day with El, there is no doubt he is hyperlexic.
-When playing with blocks, Playdoh, or even pipe cleaners he simply wants to create an alphabet!
+When playing with blocks, Playdoh, or even pipe cleaners, he wants to create an alphabet!

 Like other neurodiverse diagnoses, hyperlexia is complex, variable, and not fully understood.
-It can be a neurotype in its own right or it can co-exist with other neurotypes.
+It can be a neurotype in its own right or coexist with other neurotypes.
 Children with hyperlexia grow into hyperlexic adults.
-Their brain is wired in such a way that decoding text is simpler than decoding speech.
+Their brains are wired in a way that makes decoding text simpler than speech.

-It is incredible to watch hyperlexia unfold; to see a child seemingly “know” skills that most people have to work hard to learn.
-To better support my son I read, study, educate, and advocate.
+It is incredible to watch hyperlexia unfold and to see a child seemingly “know” skills that most people have to work hard to learn.
+To better support my son, I read, study, educate, and advocate.

 Three Types of Hyperlexia

-To complicate things, hyperlexia is not a simple list of symptoms, behaviors, or unusual developmental advances and delays.
-In fact, current thinking indicates there are three types of hyperlexia:
+To complicate things, hyperlexia is not a simple list of symptoms, behaviours, or unusual developmental advances and delays.
+Current thinking indicates there are three types of hyperlexia:

 Type One: Neurotypical Hyperlexia